This post may contain affiliate links. Please read my disclosure policy.

 - Cool the pan on a rack for 2 hours before unmolding.

-- To make the glaze, whisk the sugar with the milk until smooth.
+- Whisk the sugar with the milk until smooth.
 Drizzle over the cake.
 Use a fine grater, like a Microplane, to grate orange zest over the cake.
 Cut into slices and serve.

 - You can also make this cake in a 9-inch springform pan.
 Coat the pan with oil and line the bottom with a circle of parchment paper.
 Bake time is the same.